airyhq/airy/docs/docs/getting-started/installation/aws.md

 <TLDR>

-Install Airy Core on AWS with one command.
+Run Airy Core on AWS with one command.

 </TLDR>